math218-fall2022/website/README.md

 - Code used to create background image: [website-graphics.md](website-background.md)

-- Lecture notes and assignments adapted from [Data Science in a Box](https://datasciencebox.org/)
+- Lecture notes and assignments adapted from [Data Science in a Box](https://datasciencebox.org/) and [STA 199 - Intro to Data Science, Spring 2018](https://www2.stat.duke.edu/courses/Spring18/Sta199/)

 # Notes for building the website: